Inline Galleries vs Floating Widgets: Layout Conversion Data

 Shoppable Video for Furniture & Home Goods: Buyer Behaviour

-Furniture sees the highest conversion lift from shoppable video (28–38%) because scale and texture cannot be conveyed in static images.
+Furniture sees the highest conversion lift from shoppable video (28–38%), because scale and texture are the two things a static image cannot honestly show.

 - Strategy